mayralanza/ObjectiveGamingWebsite/README.md

+In order to run, Please download all the libraries on requirements.txt, and run the following in the command line:
+	**python manage.py runserver**

 # OBJECTIVE GAMING WEBSITE
  OBJ is a an esport website, where users are the members of this organization.
 This will be used as an scheduler event for the teams and for users to support them.